-Render targets function differently on Xbox 360 than on Windows.
-On Windows, a render target is always a texture in main memory, and is never cleared.
-On Xbox 360, the current render target is always set to the EDRAM output buffer.
-On Xbox, calls to SetRenderTarget and ResolveRenderTarget will both clear EDRAM, although ResolveRenderTarget copies the contents of EDRAM to a main memory texture first.
-For this reason, developers should call ResolveRenderTarget for their current render target before calling SetRenderTarget for a new render target.
-Developers can avoid problems by rendering fully to each render target before using a new render target, and rendering their final scene after all the other render targets have been resolved.
+Render targets function similarly on both Xbox 360 and Windows.
+By default, the content of a render target is always cleared when the render target is resolved unless persistence was specified during construction of the render target.
+Developers can avoid problems by rendering fully to each render target before using a new render target, and by rendering their final scene after all the other render targets have been resolved.

-ResourceUsage flag settings other than ResourceUsage.Tiled and ResourceUsage.Linear have no effect on Xbox 360.
-You will still get exceptions in Xbox 360 games if you specify ResourceUsage settings that are not valid on Windows.
-It is recommended that you use ResourceUsage.None on Xbox 360 and Windows whenever possible.
+TextureUsage flag settings other than TextureUsage.Tiled and TextureUsage.Linear have no effect on Xbox 360.
+You will still get exceptions in Xbox 360 games if you specify TextureUsage settings that are not valid on Windows.
+It is recommended that you use TextureUsage.None on Xbox 360 and Windows whenever possible.

 Dynamic Vertex Buffer Usage

-Xbox 360 does not support dynamic vertex buffers using the Overwrite/Discard semantic.
-This effects calls that utilitize DrawPrimitives.
-DrawPrimitives is recommended at all times on both Xbox 360 and Windows.
-(The performance benefits of DrawPrimitives on Windows are largely obsolete in newer video drivers.)
+Xbox 360 does not support dynamic vertex buffers that use the Overwrite/Discard semantic.
+This affects calls to DrawPrimitives.
+For this reason, when rendering dynamic geometry, DrawUserPrimitives is recommended at all times on both Xbox 360 and Windows.
+(The performance disadvantages of DrawUserPrimitives, though previously a factor on Windows, are largely obsolete in newer video drivers.)

 The Xbox 360 supports three input devices: the game controller, the Xbox LIVE Vision camera, and an optional USB keyboard.
 Mice are not supported, and most Xbox 360 users will not have a keyboard connected to their console.
 The XNA Framework does not support the Vision camera.
 Games for the Xbox 360 should be programmed so that they will accept all critical input from the gamepad.

 Accessing a player's storage on Xbox 360 (to let them save a game, for example) requires displaying the Storage Device Guide, where the user can choose between the hard drive or memory units.
-The best way to do this is to use the BeginShowStorageDeviceGuide method, as demonstrated in How to: Get a StorageDevice Asynchronously.
-The largest space available on a memory unit is 52 MB, so any save games must not exceed that size.
+The best way to do this is to use the BeginShowStorageDeviceSelector method, as demonstrated in How To: Get a StorageDevice Asynchronously.
+The largest space available on a memory unit is 52 MB, so any saved games must not exceed that size.

 The maximum size of an XNA Framework project on an Xbox 360 console is 2 GB, so the entire game, including support files (level data, sound, and so on) must not exceed that size.